 This argument (which I have labeled 'N1') attempts to saddle those who contend that the human intellect is everlasting with the consequence that this would make human beings everlasting - which is false, since obviously, "human beings are generated and will die".
-The argument invokes the Aristotelian principle that something is corrupted just in case its substantial form is corrupted, so that if the intellect is the substantial form of a human being (which was the main thesis of Q.3), and never corrupted (the second thesis of Q.3), no human being will ever be corrupted.
-This leads to a subargument which looks to be a rather obvious instance of the fallacy of composition: a human being is substantially or essentially composed of intellect and prime matter, both of which are everlasting; but since the essential parts of a human being are everlasting, and these parts belong to the whole, then the human being must also be everlasting.
-But this, of course, depends on the mistaken assumption that a substance is no more than the sum of its essential parts.
+The argument invokes the Aristotelian principle that something is corrupted just in case its substantial form is corrupted, so that if the intellect is the substantial form of a human being (which was the main thesis of Q.3),7 and never corrupted (the second thesis of Q.3),8 no human being will ever be corrupted.
+This leads to a subargument which looks to be a rather obvious instance of the fallacy of composition: a human being is substantially or essential parts of a human being are everlasting, and these parts belong to the whole, then the human being must also be everlasting.
+But this, of course, depends on the mistaken assumption that a substance is no more than the sum of its essential parts.9